okonet/ColorSnapperSublime/Readme.md

 Settings are located in ColorSnapper.sublime-settings inside plugin directory and include:

 * path -- Path to ColorSnapper executable.
 Usually it shouldn't be changed from default.
-* autoFormat -- if true, plugin will attempt to get a correct format from selection and use it for picked color
+* autoFormat -- if true, plugin will attempt to get a correct format from cursor position and use it for picked color
+* upperCaseHEX -- true to use upper case for HEX formats (only using with autoFormat)
-* format -- Default format to fall back if it wasn't recognized from selection.
+* format -- Default format to fall back if it wasn't recognized.
 Remove to use ColorSnapper app settings
 * magnification -- Magnification level of picker.
-Remove to use ColorSnapper app settings
+Remove or set to 0 to use ColorSnapper app settings

 License
 =======